The Life of a Modern Zen Buddhist Monk

-When I came to chant Nembutsu for the first time, I was cared for as a guest that had come to someone’s home.
+When I came to practice Zazen for the first time, I was cared for as a guest that had come to someone’s home.
 That sense of community and kindness was overwhelming.
 I don’t think I had ever felt more welcome or accepted without judgement.
-As I returned repeatedly and began to take responsibility for others, I eventually became a Tao Sangha Practitioner.
+As I returned repeatedly and began to take responsibility for others, I eventually became a practitioner.
 Being a practitioner means “practising to be a monk.”
 So my path and the path of all practitioners is to become a monk.

 For example, one does not “convert” to Buddhism.
-Tao Sangha practitioners are asked to keep, respect and deal with their tradition should they have one.
+We are asked to keep, respect and celebrate our tradition should we have one.
 And not to leave it, but to find a way to unify with it.
 Buddhism does not replace but deepens your spiritual practice.

-Living in Japan, and my continuing Buddhist practice with Tao Sangha are experiences that have transformed my thinking, my feelings, and my approach to my work and personal lives.
+Living in Japan, and my continuing Buddhist practice with Rinzai Zen temples are experiences that have transformed my thinking, my feelings, and my approach to my work and personal lives.
 Through these posts, I wish to share my journey and my limited understanding of the teachings I have been so fortunate to receive.

-I believe that to live the life of a Tao Sangha monk is to live a spiritual life in the real-world—a life of joy, sharing happiness and creating a bright future for all beings.
-A Tao Sangha monk is not only an exemplary practitioner but strives to be an exemplary human being with an uncompromising level of care for others.
+I believe that to live the life of a Zen monk is to live a spiritual life in the real-world—a life of joy, sharing happiness and creating a bright future for all beings.
+A Zen monk is not only an exemplary practitioner but strives to be an exemplary human being with an uncompromising level of care for others.
 To be an exemplary leader—never to be above others, nor below them, but as a layer of an onion gently pressing on the next to stretch it in all directions.
-A Tao Sangha monk strives to lift others up to be their best selves, building their capacity and encouraging their growth and spiritual development.
+A Zen monk strives to lift others up to be their best selves, building their capacity and encouraging their growth and spiritual development.